afsellars/Law-and-Algorithms/Readings.md

   - Read from intro to Part III to end of III(A) (pp. 1496–1508)

 ##### Optional
-- Rianna Pfefferkorn, [_Addressing Computer-Generated Child Sex Abuse Imagery: Legal Framework and Policy Implications_](https://www.lawfaremedia.org/article/addressing-computer-generated-child-sex-abuse-imagery-legal-framework-and-policy-implications), Lawfare (Feb.
+- Riana Pfefferkorn, [_Addressing Computer-Generated Child Sex Abuse Imagery: Legal Framework and Policy Implications_](https://www.lawfaremedia.org/article/addressing-computer-generated-child-sex-abuse-imagery-legal-framework-and-policy-implications), Lawfare (Feb.
 5, 2024)
   - Please be aware that this article discusses CSAM in some detail.

 #### 11. Harms in Machine Learning (April 4)